LoRA for Vision-Language Models: A Comprehensive Guide

 try:

-= request_data["adapter_name"]
+adapter_name = request_data["adapter_name"]

-adapter_name = request_data["adapter_path"]
+adapter_path = request_data["adapter_path"]

-adapter_path = request_data.get("config")
+config = request_data.get("config")

-= self.model_manager.load_adapter(adapter_name, adapter_path, config)
+success = self.model_manager.load_adapter(adapter_name, adapter_path, config)

 if success: